 Having to do such a tight edit was tricky, though enlightening.
 It made me realise which of the images I personally gravitate to the most.
 Whether this makes them the strongest possible set of this particular size, I’m less sure.
 I did however try to take into account the feedback I’d had from the portfolio reviews regarding sequence and repetition.

-The text limit was the tightest so far: only 500 words.
+The text limit was the tightest so far: only 500 characters.

 I got mine down to: